Swing Plane

 Full Definition

 Swing plane is the tilted circle that the clubhead travels on during the swing.
 A flatter swing plane is more horizontal; a steeper plane is more vertical.
 The swing plane at impact influences attack angle and how the club approaches the ball.
 Most golfers have different planes for backswing and downswing.
+Some launch monitors (e.g., FlightScope) report horizontal and vertical swing plane components separately.

 Optimal Range